agentmodels/agentmodels.org/chapters/02-agents-as-models.md

 ## Introduction

-This chapter introduces the probabilistic programming language Webppl (pronounced "web people") that we use to model agents throughout this tutorial.
+This chapter introduces the probabilistic programming language WebPPL (pronounced "web people") that we use to model agents throughout this tutorial.
 We give a brief overview of the features that are essential to this tutorial.
 If you have never encountered probabilistic programming before, you might benefit from reading some introductory material.
 There are short articles [here](http://plenthusiast) and [here](http://mohammed) that provide a general overview.
-There is an interactive tutorial covering probabilistic programming and Bayesian inference at [probmods](https://probmods.org), which uses a language very similar to Webppl.
-If you have some background in programming languages, there is a [tutorial](https://dippl.org) on how to implement Webppl (which will also give a sense of how the language works).
+There is an interactive tutorial covering probabilistic programming and Bayesian inference at [probmods](https://probmods.org), which uses a language very similar to WebPPL.
+If you have some background in programming languages, there is a [tutorial](https://dippl.org) on how to implement WebPPL (which will also give a sense of how the language works).

 Most of the code examples we provide will run in your browser.
-Webppl can also be installed locally and run from the command line --- see [here](https://webppl.org).
+WebPPL can also be installed locally and run from the command line --- see [here](https://webppl.org).

-## Webppl: a functionally pure subset of Javascript
+## WebPPL: a functionally pure subset of Javascript

-Webppl includes a subset of Javascript, and follows the syntax of Javascript for this subset.
-(Since we only use a limited subset of Javascript, you will only need a basic knowledge of Javascript to use Webppl).
+WebPPL includes a subset of Javascript, and follows the syntax of Javascript for this subset.
+(Since we only use a limited subset of Javascript, you will only need a basic knowledge of Javascript to use WebPPL).

 This program uses most of the available JS syntax: